jer1234/cdn-angular14/README.md

 ## Description

 This is a Angular 14 specially created for CDN Project.
-It showcases how to create components, handle routing, and interact with backend APIs.
+A simple app with UI and interact with backend APIs.

 ## Table of Contents